 Covering key dimensions such as integration, co-operation, development, trade and investments, this book highlights the intricate and complex relationships between East African states, and it will be of interest to researchers working on economic development, international relations, peace and security and African studies.

 Introduction: A Journey Towards Regional Integration

 1. Rethinking the Collapse of the First East African Community (1977): Lessons for the EU

 Asteris Huliaras and Sophia Kalantzakos

-2. Contrasting Political Systems and the Challenge of Regional Integration: Uganda Versus the Rest in the EAC
+2. Contrasting Political Systems and the Challenge of Regional Integration in East Africa

 3. Regulating the EAC: The Origins, Jurisdiction and Authority of the East African Court of Justice

 Part 2: The Economics of Integration